 Status of House Business

 The Status of House Business provides a concise history of all business before the House since the beginning of the session.
-It is updated daily on the Parliament of Canada website.
+It is updated daily on the House of Commons website.

 Bills are proposed laws, published and circulated under the authority of the Speaker.